briandrum/codes.forchagrin.com/_chapters/chapter-943-small-cell-design-guidelines.md

     Village at reasonable rates, fees and terms.

-5. _(e)_ Submission of a waiver pursuant to subsection (d) is subject to the Facilities Operator’s agreement to toll the timeframes set forth in Section 941.08(a) of the Codified Ordinances by fourteen (14) days.
+5. _(e)_ Submission of a waiver pursuant to subsection (d) is subject to the Facilities Operator's agreement to toll the timeframes set forth in Section 941.08(a) of the Codified Ordinances by fourteen (14) days.
 (Ord.
 2019-09.
 Passed 1-14-19.)

 ## 943.14   Discretionary waiver

-It is within the Chief Administrative Officer’s reasonable discretion to waive a portion or portions of this Chapter, as permitted under state and federal law, where strict compliance with such requirements, in the Chief Administrative Officer’s judgment, is not necessary or appropriate to protect the Village’s interests and the purposes and intent of this Chapter.
+It is within the Chief Administrative Officer's reasonable discretion to waive a portion or portions of this Chapter, as permitted under state and federal law, where strict compliance with such requirements, in the Chief Administrative Officer's judgment, is not necessary or appropriate to protect the Village's interests and the purposes and intent of this Chapter.
 (Ord.
 2019-09.
 Passed 1-14-19.)